Buckle Motors: History

 In 1961 Buckle Motors was purchased by Hong Kong investors and in 1963 Bill Buckle created Bill Buckle Auto Conversions, specialising in left-hand-drive to right-hand-drive conversions of American vehicles.

 In 1966 Buckle produced the Mini Monaco, converted from standard, Australian-built Morris Minis.
 Costing $400, the conversion saw the original roof replaced with a lower, sleeker, fibreglass roof which significantly reduced the weight of the vehicle.
 This lighter, more aerodynamic conversion of the Mini was a total of 4 inches shorter than the standard model.
 For a further $200 amenities were added to make the interior more luxurious.
 Around 30 Mini Monacos were converted between 1966 and 1967, with the majority being based on the Mini Cooper S.

-As of 2019, Bill Buckle is thought to be alive and kicking it in his home in Sydney.